mowryand/HFC_grid_impacts/README.txt

 The logic of the "generate_scenarios.R" script is such that ALL lines in the "run_info.csv" file that do NOT have a number in the "id" field will be generated.
 Any lines in the configuration file that DO have an id will be skipped over.
 (Newly processed scenarios are given an ID and the "run_info.csv" file is updated accordingly, to serve as a record.)

+A sample output from scenario production is included in the "Model IO" folder.

 To generate results
 -----
 It is assumed that the user has an independent version of PSO to process the scenarios.
 When solving the scenarios that have been generated and saved into the "MODEL IO" folder, the user should save the results of each scenario into a "results" folder within the same scenario folder.
 So the results for the "/2_Model_IO/Scn_000980/" scenario should be saved into the "/2_Model_IO/Scn_000980/results/" folder.
 Results should be saved in vector (long) format.

+A sample output from results generation is included in the "Model IO" folder in the "Scn_000697" subfolder.

 To reproduce plots
 -----